 Walks in Haringey

-Visitors to this page may also wish to note that the Haringey Friends of Parks Forum has published three booklets covering (1) a walk across part of the Borough of Haringey from Alexandra Palace to Bruce Castle, (2) the route of the (mostly culverted) River Moselle from Muswell Hill to the River Lea, and (3) the route of the former Palace Gates railway from Alexandra Palace to Seven Sisters.
-The booklets are linked (and can all be downloaded) from the front page of its website.
+Visitors to this page may wish to note that Haringey Friends of Parks have published a number of booklets covering various walks in Haringey.
+These include the route of the (mostly culverted) River Moselle from Muswell Hill to the River Lea; a walk across the borough from Alexandra Park to Bruce Castle Park; the route of the old Palace Gates to Seven Sisters railway line; and a collection of walks around the borough's parks.
+These guides can all be downloaded from the HFP website.